davidmalcolm/texi2rst/output/_build/html/_sources/fast-enumeration.txt

 array preallocated by the caller (on the stack) of size ``len``.
 In many cases you can put the objects you want to return in that ``objects`` array, then do ``itemsPtr = objects``.
-But you dont have to; if your collection already has the objects to return in some form of C array, it could return them from there instead.
+But you don't have to; if your collection already has the objects to return in some form of C array, it could return them from there instead.

 The ``state`` and ``extra`` fields of the